aragon/hack/docs/cli-main-commands.md

 sidebar_label: Main commands
 ---

-[//]: # "TODO: create-aragon-app"

-### aragon init
+### create-aragon-app

-The `init` command will set up an Aragon app project so you can start building your app from a functional boilerplate.
+Will set up an Aragon app project so you can start building your app from a functional boilerplate.

 ```
-aragon init [app-name] [boilerplate]
+create-aragon-app <app-name> [boilerplate]
 ```

 - `app-name`: The name or ENS domain name for your app in an aragonPM Registry (e.g. `myapp` or `myapp.aragonpm.eth`).
 If only the name is provided it will create your app on the default `aragonpm.eth` registry.